Bocon778/discord-tag-bot/README.md

     "ownerId": "YOUR_ID"
 }
 ```
-you only really need your token and owner ID; client ID is only used to deploy commands.
-You can also set these:
+- run `deploycommands.js`
+- keep `index.js` alive and your bot should reply to messages
+- make sure you have guild members and message intents set
+### Debugging
+You can also set these in `config.json` (for debugging)
 - `debug=[boolean]` (uses the following instead of the defaults if true):
 - `debugtoken=[DEBUG_BOT_TOKEN]`
 - `debugclientId=[DEBUG_BOT_APPLICATION_ID]`
+## Credits
+The autocomplete system was inspiried by